WebstaurantStore / Food Service Resources / Cooking Equipment / Types of Rice Cookers

 Whether it's raw tuna or deep-fried, tempura-battered shrimp, it seems like everyone has a favorite kind of sushi .
 This delicious Japanese food tradition, which utilizes ingredients like sushi-grade fish , seaweed, rice, and vegetables, has spread all across the world and is now such a common food trend that you can even pick it up at grocery stores and gas stations.
 One of the best things about this savory (and sometimes sweet) treat is that despite its small size, it can be made into a filling meal or a light snack, which makes it great for any catered event, party, or cocktail hour.
 With our step-by-step directions and instructional video, you can learn how to roll sushi and impress your guests.
 Step-by-Step Instructions for How to Roll

 Do you rinse your white rice every single time?
 If the answer is no, you aren't alone.
 When you have a long list of kitchen prep work, rinsing rice tends to be a lower priority.
-Is the rinsing step really necessary?
+So, is rinsing rice necessary?
 It turns out that the answer to this question isn't so cut and dry.
 There are some very good reasons to rinse rice, but it won't ruin the dish if you don't.
 We'll explain the benefits of rinsing your rice before adding it to a rice cooker and provide you with two easy rinsing methods.
-Shop All Bulk Rice Why Should You Rinse Rice?
-It seems like an extra step, but there are some important reasons to rinse rice grains before cooking.
-We think you should give it a try!
-Learn more about the benefits of a simple rinse below: 1.
-Hygien
+Shop All Bulk Rice How to Rinse Rice Rinsing rice is very simple, but there is a technique that will make your life easier.
+Watch our video to see two methods in action: Why Should You Rinse Rice?
+It seems like an extra step, but there are some important

 Join Our Mailing List